gerivanc/entropy-password-generator/README.md

 ```

 ### Using Custom Configuration
-If no `--mode` is specified, you can customize the password generation with the following options.
+Use the `----length` option to generate a password with the specified length (15 to 128).
 Below are examples showcasing various configurations to meet different needs, from short and simple passwords to long and highly secure ones:

+**Mode Combinations --length: --no-uppercase --no-digits**
 ```bash
 python3 entropy_password_generator/password_generator.py --length 24 --no-uppercase --no-digits
 ```